Blog

 Best for:

-• Homeowners needing funds over time
+• Homeowners needing access to funds over time

 • Renovations or ongoing expenses

-How it works:
+How it works

-• Interest charged only on drawn amounts
+• Interest charged only on the amount drawn

-• Risk to your home
+• Borrowing is secured against your home

 4. Buy Now, Pay Later (BNPL) services